madhankumar028/madhankumar028/README.md

 On a team, I tend to help bring out a clearer sense of purpose and encourage more transparent communication, resulting in better team results and a higher sense of satisfaction for all involved.

+What I Bring to the table:

+- Ability to take and work on feedback.
+Attention to detail while analyzing requirements.
+- Calling out blockers and gaps in time to the right channels.
+- Ability to mentor and influence people around.

+Thus, my box models are scopes, variables, coffee, and cricket in addition to content, padding, border, and margin.

 Let’s talk about how I could put my eye for detail, the practice of web standards.
 Reach me at madhankumar028@gmail.com!